Vulpeus-Server/kyoyu/README.md

 This mod shares .litematic files with other players.<br>
 Litematica support.
 Inspired by Syncmatica.

-This project is still a work in progress, so feel [free to share](https://github.com/Vulpeus-Server/kyoyu/issues) your feature requests or report any issues!<br>
+This project is still a work in progress, so feel free to send your feature requests or report any issues on [GitHub](https://github.com/Vulpeus-Server/kyoyu/issues)! <br>
 Just keep in mind that not everything may be implemented 😄

 <strong><font color=#ff223a>Do not report Kyoyu issues to Syncmatica!</font></strong>